hien-cybers/data-mining-wifi-rssi/README.md

       ```bash
       pip install pandas numpy matplotlib seaborn scikit-learn
  2 Open the *.ipynb file and execute "Run All Cells" to view the entire pipeline and visualizations.

+ This project was developed for the purpose of research and enhancing practical data mining skills.